On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-The connection of homomorphisms and CSP's was already shown by Feder and Vardi~\cite{Feder:98:The_Computational_Structure_of_Monotone_Monadic_SNP_and_Constraint_Satisfaction}.
-Bulatov~\cite{Bulatov:13:The_Complexity_of_Counting_CSP} showed that the problem of counting satisfying assignments to a CSP enjoys a dichotomy theorem, a result on which Dyer and Richerby~\cite{Dyer:13:An_Effective_Dichotomy_for_CSP} shed more light.
-Furthermore, a complete dichotomy for directed homomorphism can be found in the dichotomy on counting weighted versions of CSP's by Cai and Chen~\cite{Cai:17:CountingCSPComplexWeights}.
-Guo, Huang, Lu, and Xia~\cite{Guo:11:WeightedBoleanCSPModulo} gave a dichotomy for the associated modular problem.
+The connection of homomorphisms and CSPs was already shown by Feder and Vardi~\cite{Feder:98:The_Computational_Structure_of_Monotone_Monadic_SNP_and_Constraint_Satisfaction}.
+Bulatov~\cite{Bulatov:13:The_Complexity_of_Counting_CSP} showed that the problem of counting satisfying assignments to a CSP features a dichotomy theorem, a result on which Dyer and Richerby~\cite{Dyer:13:An_Effective_Dichotomy_for_CSP} shed more light.
+Furthermore, a complete dichotomy for directed homomorphism can be found in the dichotomy on counting weighted versions of CSPs by Cai and Chen~\cite{Cai:17:Counting_CSP_Complex_Weights}.
+Guo, Huang, Lu, and Xia~\cite{Guo:11:Weighted_Bolean_CSP_Modulo} gave a dichotomy for the associated modular problem.

-Finally, the recent work by Cai and Govorov~\cite{Cai:19:PerfectMatchings} studied the power of expression of the class of homomorphisms.
-They provide a general technique and showed, for instance, that the problem of counting perfect matchings cannot be expressed by homomorphisms regardless of possible weights.
+Finally, the recent work by Cai and Govorov~\cite{Cai:22:Perfect_Matchings} studied the power of expression of the class of homomorphisms.
+By studying algebras of quantum graphs, they provide a general technique and showed, for instance, that the problem of counting perfect matchings cannot be expressed by counting homomorphisms to a fixed graph $H$ regardless of possible weights in $\C$.